grafstyle/Actuality/README.md

 # Actuality

-<p>Actuality is a social network where people can upload moments, memes, opinions and all you can imagine.
+<p><b>Actuality</b> is a social network where people can upload moments, memes, opinions and all you can imagine.
 You can comment, leave a like in your favorite post and much more.</p>